Statement of intent

 Assessment focuses on supporting children in overcoming their areas of needs highlighting within their starting points and tracked half termly.

 The systems and processes in place at Charnwood focus on what is useful for us and supporting our learners.
 Assessment at all ages is precise, sharply focused and includes all those involved in the child’s learning.
 It is monitored and used to secure timely interventions and support, based on a comprehensive knowledge of the child and their family.
 As each child enters Nursery and Reception practitioners use their professional judgement to assess the age band children are working ‘within’ across the EYFS 17 areas of learning.

 As the year progresses children are effectively monitored on their development and progress in all areas of development.
 Provision is made for observations and assessments through experience and play with a balance of adult led and child initiated opportunities as well as challenges woven into the continuous provision linked closely to assessment.

-Tapestry is used to capture each child's learning journey.
+Tapestry is used to capture each child’s learning journey.
+Tapestry videos also provide a tool to enable children to take part in their learning and assessment.
 Tapestry can be downloaded as an app by parents/carers to access at home.
 Learning from school can be viewed as well as learning, experiences and adventures shared with family and friends at home uploaded for us to share within school.

 Continuing the Learning Journey into Key Stage 1 and Beyond